cpmooney/vscode-patterns/README.md

 ## Usage

 1. Open a file in VS Code.
-2. Use the Copilot prompt `@enespanol` to translate the contents to Spanish.
+2. Use the Copilot prompt `@code-from-patterns` to translate the contents to Spanish.
 3. Click the "Write to file" button.
 4. The new file with the Spanish contents will be created and opened in VS Code.